Getting good comments on your blog is one of the hardest things in blogging.

 Certain types of content easily attract comments.

-The how-to articles, too, are suitable content types that easily attract comments, especially if what you discuss in your how-to articles is what you’ve experienced, tested, and found to be working.
+The how-to articles, too, are suitable content types that easily attract thoughtful comments, especially if what you discuss in your how-to articles is what you’ve experienced, tested, and found to be working.

 For example, how to get thousands of Facebook likes in less than 30 minutes.